JLiu-1/SRNN-SZ/README.md

 ## Run SRNN-SZ

 The executable name of SRNN-SZ is srnz.
-It is derived from QoZ so its usage is mostly similar with the QoZ command (run srnz with no arguments to check the help information) (QoZ: https://github.com/szcompressor/QoZ)
+It is derived from QoZ so its usage is mostly similar to the QoZ command (run srnz with no arguments to check the help information) (QoZ: https://github.com/szcompressor/QoZ)

 Some important points:

 * use -q to specify interpolation optimization level.
-Default is 1, 3 or 4 recommended to test.
+The default is 1, 3, or 4 recommended to test.
 * use -k to pass the trained model checkpoint path.

-## Train and test the HAT network
+## Train the HAT network

-todo
+(This section is under construction)

+The training is done within the customized HAT code (so please make it installed before you perform the training).

+First, please collect the training data, and preprocess them to 2D-slice data files.

+Second, write an option file for the dataset path, network configuration, and training parameters (example: https://github.com/JLiu-1/HAT/blob/main/options/train/train_HAT_SRx2_2D_assorted.yml).

+Then run the training script provided in the HAT code for generating the model checkpoint to be used in SRNN-SZ.